escherina/rve.com-docker/jekyll-app/_projects/wedding-website.md

 ## Process

-Initially, I made a Photoshop mockup to get a very general idea of the colours, main image placement and the styling for the site title.
-I recreated this in html and css, and then moved into WordPress theme files.
-Using XAMPP to get a working WordPress installation, I developed the site in the browser from here onwards, using a default theme as a starting point.
+To start off, I made a Photoshop mockup to get a very general idea of the colours, main image placement and the styling for the site title.
+I recreated this in html and css, and then moved into WordPress theme files, using XAMPP for my local WordPress installation.
+I developed the site in the browser from here onwards, using a default theme as a starting point.

 I stripped out almost all of the blog-related code&mdash;the site only contained pages&mdash; and kept the templates and css as lean as possible.
 The bulk of my time was spent getting the RSVP plugin to play nicely with multiple languages, something which it was not configured to do at the time.
 However, I felt that this was an important feature for our multi-national guests, and this paid off when most of them used the website to confirm their attendance.

-I used [SlickNav](http://slicknav.com/) for the responsive mobile menu, and [jQuery Countdown](http://keith-wood.name/countdown.html) for the countdown timer&mdash;with an alternate Dutch version included.
+To save time, I used [SlickNav](http://slicknav.com/) for the responsive mobile menu, and [jQuery Countdown](http://keith-wood.name/countdown.html) for the countdown timer&mdash;and for the Dutch version of the site, I conditionally loaded a Dutch version of the countdown script.

 <figure class="project__img project__img--med">
   {% picture project-med projects/wedsite/wedding-site_medium.jpg alt="Wedding website - medium screen view" %}